New to Skin Pharm? Take our Skin Quiz.

 Three main areas of the forehead may need Botox — the frown lines between the eyebrows (also known as “glabellar lines” or “11s”), lines at the top of the nose (known as “bunny lines”) and lines across the entire forehead.
 The muscle primarily targeted to smooth those lines and wrinkles is the frontalis muscle, which raises the eyebrows and the skin over the nose and eyes.
-Stopping the frontalis muscle from performing these jobs also helps reduce the appearance of fine lines and wrinkles.
+Minimizing the movement of the frontalis muscle also helps reduce the appearance of fine lines and wrinkles.

 Other muscles involved in and around the forehead include the corrugator and depressor super-cillis (right above the eyebrows) and the procerus and nasalis (between the nose and eyebrows).

 Botox recommends using up to 20 units to treat glabellar lines, but providers can go up to 30 or 40 depending on the severity.
-While this may sound like a lot of Botox, the forehead is also the largest treatment area, so it requires more units to be most effective.
-In most cases, no more than four units are injected into a single area (especially if you want to keep more of a natural look).
-Smaller doses are often given near the hairline as well, which help to freeze those forehead muscles and keep everything looking smooth.
+While this may sound like a lot of Botox, the forehead is also the largest treatment area, so it requires more units to achieve results.
+In most cases, no more than four units are injected into a single area (especially if you want a smooth, natural look).
+Smaller doses are often given near the hairline as well, which help to relax those forehead muscles and keep everything looking smooth.

 The eye area is another popular place for Botox injections, primarily because of the prevalence of lateral canthal lines (“crow’s feet”) as we age.
 But that’s not the only complaint people have with their eye areas as they age — fine lines and wrinkles under the eye or sagging above it are also common complaints.
 Most of these complaints involve the orbicularis oculi muscle surrounding the eyes.

 Botox recommends a dosage of 24 units for crow’s feet alone (divided between each eye), as these are often some of the most established and hard-to-treat lines.
-Other areas around the eyes require much smaller doses — the under-eye area often only needs one to two to be effective (try combining with filler for even more rejuvenating results).
+Other areas around the eyes require much smaller doses — the under-eye area often only needs one to two to be effective.
+Many patients stack their Botox and filler treatments for even more impactful results here!

 The other common area people request Botox injections to treat is the mouth area, specifically around the lips.
 The primary muscle target here is the orbicularis oris, which surrounds the mouth and helps control the movement of the lips.
 Two of the most frequent types of fine lines and wrinkles in this area are known as “smile lines” and “marionette lines,” which occur around the outside of the mouth.
 It shouldn’t take more than six units to treat the area, but your skin care provider will use discretion and consider the severity of your fine lines and wrinkles as well.